 2007 - Chairs the 10-member advocacy group, the Africa Progress Panel.

 October 17, 2007-March 2010 - Leader of the non-profit think tank Global Humanitarian Forum, based in Geneva, Switzerland.
 The Forum ceases operations on March 31, 2010.

 October 29, 2007 - Is appointed to the Board of Trustees of the Carnegie Corporation, an organization which looks for resolutions to global issues.

 January 13, 2008 - Accepts invitation from Ghana’s president, John Kufuor, to mediate an election dispute in Kenya.

 March 1, 2008 - Is able to get Kenyan President Mwai Kibaki and opposition leader Raila Odinga to agree on a power-sharing government.

-November 22, 2008 - Annan, along with former U.S. President Jimmy Carter and Nelson Mandela's wife, Graca Machel, attempt to visit Zimbabwe to gauge the humanitarian situation there.
+November 22, 2008 - Annan, along with former US President Jimmy Carter and Nelson Mandela’s wife, Graca Machel, attempt to visit Zimbabwe to gauge the humanitarian situation there.
 They are denied entry.
-The three are members of The Elders, a humanitarian group of a dozen leaders and activists of worldwide stature formed by Nelson Mandela to foster peace in world conflicts.
+The three are members of The Elders, a humanitarian group of a dozen leaders and activists of worldwide stature formed by Mandela in 2007 to foster peace in world conflicts.

-February 23, 2012 - The United Nations announces the appointment of Annan as joint special envoy of the United Nations and the League of Arab States on the Syrian crisis.
+February 23, 2012 - The United Nations announces the appointment of Annan as joint special envoy of the UN and the League of Arab States on the Syrian crisis.